domguia/thinker/experiment.log.md

 Regarding this significan improvement I made a better currilum: by make a dynamic sampling the dataset distrution.
 With a risk of making the problem non-stationnary, but I think even if is non stationary the loss landscape should be easier the navigate during optimisation.

 # 22 Dec
-I implemented a training process that progressivelly increase the difficulty level of the task
+I implemented a training process that progressivelly increase the difficulty level of the task, wich seem to give better result
 ![curriculum based](/exp_logs/loss_curriculum_copytask_acc_16hdim_latent4_step6_batch512_22dec_exp.png)

 training setup